2015 American League Championship Series: Game 4

 The Royals got to Toronto starter R. A. Dickey early in Game 4, with a two-run home run from the second batter of the game, Ben Zobrist.
 After a walk, stolen base, and single, a passed ball scored another run for the Royals, then after a groundout, Mike Moustakas's sacrifice fly made it 4–0.
 Alex Rios's home run made it 5–0 next inning and Dickey was pulled from the game after allowing a walk and hit-by-pitch.
 Kansas City put up 5 total runs in the first 2 innings to chase Dickey from the game.
 Liam Hendriks entered in as the long reliever for the Blue Jays and pitched 4.1 scoreless innings from the second to the sixth and finished with 13 outs from 12 batters faced, breaking the playoff record for more-outs-than-batters-faced performances.
 Jim Lindsey previously held the mark with eight outs from seven batters faced in 1930, while playing for the St. Louis Cardinals.

 Royals starter Chris Young, who had split time in the starting rotation and the bullpen, pitched 4 2/3 innings.
 The Blue Jays scored their only runs of the game in the third on Josh Donaldson's ground-rule double with runners on first and second followed by José Bautista's sacrifice fly.
 Kansas City's bullpen then shut the Blue Jays down for the rest of the game.
 Meanwhile, the Royals' offense exploded, adding nine runs in the final three innings.

-In the seventh, after LaTroy Hawkins allowed a walk and two singles to load the bases with no outs, Alcides Escobar hit a sacrifice fly off of Ryan Tepera, who then threw a wild pitch to let another run score.
+In the seventh, after LaTroy Hawkins allowed a walk and two singles to load the bases with no outs, Alcides Escobar hit a sacrifice fly off Ryan Tepera, who then threw a wild pitch to let another run score.
 After Ben Zobrist walked, Lorenzo Cain's RBI single and Eric Hosmer's sacrifice fly scored a run each.
-Next inning, the Royals loaded the bases off of Tepera when Escobar hit another sacrifice fly, then a single reloaded the bases before Cain's two-run single made it 12–2 Royals.
+Next inning, the Royals loaded the bases off Tepera when Escobar hit another sacrifice fly, then a single reloaded the bases before Cain's two-run single made it 12–2 Royals.

 In an effort to save his bullpen and to the amusement of some fans and players, Toronto manager John Gibbons elected to bring utility infielder Cliff Pennington to pitch the top of the ninth with two on and two outs.
 This marked the first time that a position player pitched in a playoff game.
 Pennington allowed a single to load the bases before Escobar's two-run single capped the game's scoring at 14–2 Royals.
 Franklin Morales pitched a scoreless bottom of the ninth to give the Royals a 3–1 series lead.